yiweichay/final-project-tues-merrill-yi-wei/README.md

 During the project, we made use of branches to test out different codes before merging them into the main file.
 This is also shown below:

 ![Branches](https://user-images.githubusercontent.com/92339387/145869680-b3c656d9-d803-45c0-901b-5a8a498d3408.jpg)

-## Guide to set up the buggy

-1. Place buggy at the starting point in the respective "mine".
-When the buggy is ready for calibration, LED D7 turns on.
-A white card and black card is needed for the initial calibration.
-2. Place the white card directly infront of the light sensor and toggle button RF2.
-LED D7 will flash once to indicate that the white card has been calibrated.
-3. Place the black card approximately 4cm away from the light sensor for calibration.
-This is to account for ambient lighting and reflectivity of the black card.
-Toggle button RF2 again to calibrate the black card.
-LED D7 will flash once again.
-Once the calibration process is complete, LED D7 turns off while LED H3 turns on.
-This means that the buggy is ready to start the colour sensing process.
-4. To start the buggy, toggle button RF3.

-A video which demonstrates the setting up and initial calibration process of the buggy is included in the video created under Project Description.

 ## Code Management